Selects Variables in Unsupervised Problems using Variable Priority (VarPro).

 max.tree

-Maximum number of trees used for extracting rules.
+Maximum number of trees used to extract rules.

 papply